Skip to content

 » READ MORE: Cole Hamels weighs in on Andrew Painter, the Phillies’ next big thing: ‘I know he’s ready’

 After returning to competitive action in the minor leagues last season, he was expected to potentially impact the major league club.
-But erratic fastball command led to inconsistent results in triple-A Lehigh Valley, and a call-up never arrived.
+But erratic fastball command led to inconsistent results at triple-A Lehigh Valley, and a call-up never arrived.

 “He was kind of manipulating his fastball well,” said Wood, who went 0-for-3 against Painter.
 “He had a little bit of cut to it.
 So I feel like that made it play up.”

-Wood, hitting leadoff for the Nationals, became Painter’s first career strikeout in the first inning when he swung through a splitter below the zone.
+Wood, hitting leadoff for the Nationals, became Painter’s first career strikeout victim in the first inning when he swung through a splitter below the zone.
 He struck out again in the fifth, whiffing on Painter’s fastball.

 When asked if Painter reminded him of another pitcher he’s faced before, Wood didn’t have a comparison.